Millions of children loved watching Geoffrey, George, Zippy and Bungle on Rainbow. Geoffrey sadly died aged 76 on October 1st, 2018.

 In 2015 Geoffrey appeared on Celebrity Pointless alongside another children’s favourite, former Tiswas presenter Sally James.
 Among the stars he was playing against were Andy Crane, Anthea Turner and Justin Fletcher, aka Mr Tumble.

-Geoffrey, who celebrated his 76th birthday in March, recalled that he’s still getting recognised for Rainbow: “It’s so humbling, even now, all these years later somebody occasionally stops me in the street or the supermarket and talks about Rainbow.
+Later in life, Geoffrey recalled that he was still getting recognised for Rainbow: “It’s so humbling, even now, all these years later somebody occasionally stops me in the street or the supermarket and talks about Rainbow.
 We loved doing it; I certainly did.
 Twenty years of happiness, it really was.”

 And what about Zippy, George and Bungle?